 It’s reasonable to point out that “margins are the provider’s problem; what does that have to do with me, the merchant?”
 Well, you need your provider to be healthy and stay in business for continuity.
 When facing financial pressures, they’ll need to reduce costs to maintain margins.
 That means less investment in customer service and success and less investment in research and development, which slows innovation.

-The bottom line is that you’re betting critical decisions on a solution provider, so you want to ensure you’re aligning yourself with a market leader that has strong fundamentals.
+The bottom line is that you’re betting critical decisions on a solution provider, so you want to ensure you’re aligning yourself with a market leader company that has strong fundamentals.
 Fraud insurance providers lack a long-term business model, and you should not absorb that risk.

 This myth has a LOT to unpack since it is so widely trafficked.
 So, we’re always happy to have an informal conversation about the pros and cons of chargeback guarantees vs. uncovered agreements.
 After all, we’re the only provider in our space with the flexibility to start you on a chargeback guarantee and shift you to an uncovered agreement over time.
 That’s because we don’t want to guarantee your chargebacks; we want to guarantee your outcomes.